 1927: Birthdate of Boston native Harriet Shapiro who gained game as actress Susan Cabot

 1928(21st of Tammuz, 5688): Talmudic scholar, Rabbi Shlomo Polachek passed away.
 Born in Grodna in 1877 when Jews constituted almost half of the city’s population he served as rosh yeshiva in Lida and Bialystok before moving to the United States in 1922 to serve as Rosh Yeshiva at the Rabbi Isaac Elchanan Theological Seminary (RIETS) the Rabbinical School of Yeshiva University and its Yeshiva College, America's first yeshiva.

 1929: Writer and sculptor Alfred Dreyfus who was committed to the Manhattan State Hospital in 1928 was transferred to Dr. McDonald’s house at Central Valley, NY.

 1929: Birthdate of King Hassan II of Morocco.
 King Hassan served as a “back channel” during negotiations between Israeli and Arab officials.
 He played a critical, if somewhat still undefined role, in the Camp David Negotiations that led to the peace agreement between Israel and Egypt in 1973.

-1930: At Michael Reiss Hospital in Chicago, Robert B. Bergman of Cleveland, Ohio and his wife Claire Styne Bergman, the sister of songwriter Jule Styne gave birth to musical arranger and record producer Buddy Bergman who is the father of “Tracey Elizabeth Bregman, who plays Lauren Fenmore on Young & Restless and Bold & Beautiful.”
+1930: At Michael Reiss Hospital in Chicago, Robert B. Bregman of Cleveland, Ohio and his wife Claire Styne Bregman, the sister of songwriter Jule Styne gave birth to musical arranger and record producer Buddy Bregman who is the father of “Tracey Elizabeth Bregman, who plays Lauren Fenmore on Young & Restless and Bold & Beautiful.”

 1932: Birthdate of Soviet refusenik Iosif “Yosef” Ziselovich Begun